koffy456/alx-higher_level_programming/README.md

-readme file for the main repository
+readme file for main repo